 Congrats on a great showing during the Rio summer games!

 In late 2016 a customer of Topcoder began an ambitious series of drone-focused challenges.
 While we’ll have much more for you to see in 2017, we thought it was a worthy addition to the best of ‘16 list because we executed firmware challenges in this series—a first for Topcoder!

 As the IoT and devices like drones re-shape our physical world, it was a milestone on Topcoder to help deliver firmware solutions via virtual crowdsourcing challenges.
 As new technologies continuously emerge and evolve, we’re constantly thinking about how crowdsourcing can be used to help teams innovate faster.

 Keep your eyes out for more Drone Challenge Series updates in 2017!

 GE and the Industrial Internet of Things

-Speaking of IoT, in 2016 GE and Topcoder announced a community segment focused on GE’s Industrial Internet of Things (IIoT) cloud platform, Predix.
+Speaking of IoT, in 2016 GE and Topcoder announced a Expert Community focused on GE’s Industrial Internet of Things (IIoT) cloud platform, Predix.
 Through a series of educational challenges we’re helping GE raise a community of interested developers who want to truly understand the importance of Predix, and importantly, how to develop and deploy solutions on the cloud platform.